wewert/ruby-submissions/1701-b/2module/exploration/sinatra_v_rails.markdown

 ### Exercise:

 1. Take a look at this stripped down Sinatra app and this stripped down Rails app.
 How are they different and how are they similar?
 Identify 5 differences, and for each one describe 1-2 implications.
 What effect does that difference have for each framework?
 If you don't know exactly, draw on your knowledge and experience and make some educated guesses/inferences.
 Also, practice your research skills to look into the differences.
+Rails uses multiple controllers.
+Rails has a concerns folder.
+Rails has a mailer folder.
+Rail has the evironment folder.
+And there is an Initializer folder.

 1. Consulting blogs and commentary you find online, identify 3 similarities between Rails and Sinatra.
+Both are MVCs.
+Both are web frameworks.
+Both are gems.
+Both use AR.

 1. Consulting blogs and commentary you find online, identify 3 things that distinguish Rails, advantages.
+Scaliing for big applications.
+Used for applications with large end points/access points.
+Uses methods instead of verbs.

 1. In your Rails project, what does the `routes.rb` file inside of the `/config` directory do?
 What does this correlate to in our Sinatra app?
+You can order your routes.
+Correlation is the routing.

 1. We teach Sinatra by adding some structures that Sinatra doesn’t need, but help you make the transition between Sinatra and Rails.
 What does a stripped down implementation of Sinatra look like, and what are the pieces we’ve added for educational purposes?
+Some of the files were made in put into the structure so we can learn where they go.
+Also, some of the code was written in the files.